On equivalence theorems of Minkowski spaces and applications in Finsler geometry: Review of centroaffine differential geometry of hypersurfaces

 \subsection{Uniqueness theorem for hyperovaloids}

 \

-Compare with the above local uniqueness theorem, there is a remarkable global uniqueness theorems for hyperovaloids.
-We review some facts about hyperovaloid. \begin{lem} Let $M$ be an $n-1$ dimensional connected closed smooth manifold.
+The local existence and uniqueness theorem for nondegenerate hypersurfaces is classical (cf. \cite{SSV}, 6.3.3).
+However, there is a remarkable global uniqueness theorems for hyperovaloids.
+We would like to review some facts about hyperovaloid. \begin{lem} Let $M$ be an $n-1$ dimensional connected closed smooth manifold.
 Let $x:M\rightarrow V$ be a smooth immersion in an $n$ dimensional real vector space $V$.
 If the centroaffine normalization of $x(M)$ is nondegenerate, then $x(M)$ is a hyperovaloid. \end{lem}

 \begin{lem}[\cite{NS}, Prop.7.3] Assume that $x:M\rightarrow V$ is an $n$ dimensional hyperovaloid with respect to the centroaffine normalization.
 Then

 {\upshape(i)}\quad $M$ is diffeomorphic to the $n-1$ dimensional standard sphere $\mathbb{S}^{n-1}$;